stefano-meschiari/stefano-meschiari.github.io/resume.md

 ### Publications, Academic Honors and Awards
 * Published 8 first-author publications on time series analysis, numerical optimization, and Monte-Carlo simulations  (cited 224 times); a total of 17 refereed papers (cited 992 times).
 See [research page](/research).
-* 2014 -- Meschiari, S. (PI), Ludwig, R., Green, J., *Interactive Education Tools in the Public Square* (Award: $2,800, for creating an interactive outreach experience)
-* 2014 -- Meschiari, S. (PI), Green, J., Ludwig, R., *Bringing the Tools of Research Direct to the UT Classroom: Systemic, a Virtual Lab for Students* (Award: $87,710)
+* 2014 -- Meschiari, S. (PI), Ludwig, R., Green, J., *Interactive Education Tools in the Public Square* (Award: $2,800, for creating an interactive outreach experience); *Bringing the Tools of Research Direct to the UT Classroom: Systemic, a Virtual Lab for Students* (Award: $87,710)
 * 2010 -- *Award for Excellence in Teaching*
 * 2008 -- *Whitford Prize* for graduate academic performance
 * 2006 -- *Regents' Fellow*, University of California